sami786chakwal/Stealthworm-CTF-writeups/Crypto/Layerdlocked.md

 ---

 ## Quick solution (one-line)
-Use a wordlist to crack the ZIP password (`abc123`), extract `raw.txt` which contains a hash, then crack that hash (via CrackStation / online or local cracking) to recover `p@ssw0rd!`.
+Use a wordlist to crack the ZIP password (`abc123`), extract `raw.txt` which contains a hash, then crack that hash (via CrackStation or local cracking) to recover `p@ssw0rd!`.
 The flag is:

-SW{p@ssw0rd!}
+**SW{p@ssw0rd!}**

 ---

 ## Step-by-step analysis & solution

-### 1. Confirm the archive
+1. **Confirm the archive**
    Check the file type:
    $ file Layeredlocked.zip
    Layeredlocked.zip: Zip archive data, at least v2.0 to extract

-2. Crack the ZIP password (layer 1)
+2. **Crack the ZIP password (layer 1)**
    The ZIP is password-protected.
-Use john (or fcrackzip / 7z + wordlist) with rockyou.txt to bruteforce:

-Example using fcrackzip:

-fcrackzip -u -D -p /usr/share/wordlists/rockyou.txt Layeredlocked.zip
-# Found password: abc123
-Example using john (create a zip hash first using zip2john):

-zip2john Layeredlocked.zip > zip.hash
-john --wordlist=/usr/share/wordlists/rockyou.txt zip.hash
-# john shows password: abc123
+Use a wordlist (e.g., `rockyou.txt`) with tools such as `fcrackzip`, `john` (via `zip2john`), or `7z` to bruteforce or dictionary-attack the archive.
+Example results show the password `abc123`.

-3. Extract archive with discovered password
+3. **Extract archive with discovered password**
-Use the found password to extract: unzip -P abc123 Layeredlocked.zip -d layeredlocked_extracted
+   Use the found password to extract the archive.
+Extraction yields a file named `raw.txt` (or similar) inside the extracted directory.
-# or
-7z x -pabc123 Layeredlocked.zip -olayeredlocked_extracted
-You should get a file named raw.txt (or similar).

-4. Inspect raw.txt — it contains a hash
+4. **Inspect raw.txt — it contains a hash**
-Open raw.txt:

-$ cat layeredlocked_extracted/raw.txt
-# (shows a hash string, e.g. something like: 5f4dcc3b5aa765d61d8327deb882cf99)
-(Exact hash value will depend on the challenge; the file contained a crackable hash.)
+   Open `raw.txt` to see the contained hash string.
+The hash type may vary; the file contains a crackable hash.

-5. Crack the hash (layer 2)
+5. **Crack the hash (layer 2)**
-Use an online service (CrackStation) or local cracking tools.
-Example with an online lookup (CrackStation) or hashcat/john locally:
+   Use an online service like CrackStation or local cracking tools (`john`, `hashcat`) with appropriate format selection or wordlists to recover the plaintext.
+For example, the hash resolves to `p@ssw0rd!`.

-Quick online lookup (CrackStation): paste the hash → discovered plaintext: p@ssw0rd!

-Local example with john (if hash type known — here we show a generic flow):

-# if hash type is MD5:
-john --wordlist=/usr/share/wordlists/rockyou.txt --format=raw-md5 raw.txt
+6. **Final flag**
+   Wrap the recovered plaintext in the flag format:
+   **SW{p@ssw0rd!}**

+---

+## Notes
-# if hash type unknown, try hash-identifier or use hashcat with -m auto (or try common types)
+- If the hash type is unknown, use `hash-identifier` or try common formats with `john`/`hashcat`.
-hash-identifier layeredlocked_extracted/raw.txt
-Result: the hash resolves to p@ssw0rd!.

-6. Final flag
-The cracked password is the flag payload:

-SW{p@ssw0rd!}
+- If ZIP cracking is slow, narrow wordlists or targeted rules help.
+- Consider removing raw flags from public repos or keeping a separate private solutions branch to avoid spoiling challenges.
+EOF